Inflect logo

 Natural Disaster Risk

-Karlshamn has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-This stability is a key advantage for critical infrastructure requiring maximum uptime and minimal environmental disruption.
+Karlshamn has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 100 as of September 2025.
+This rating places it among the safest locations globally for critical infrastructure.